kjac/NoCode.DeliveryApi/README.md

 dotnet add package Kjac.NoCode.DeliveryApi
 ```

-Once installed you'll find a "No-Code Delivery API" entry in the "Settings" section tree.
+Once installed you'll find a "No-Code Delivery API" entry in the "Advanced" part of the "Settings" section tree.
 Clicking this entry opens up the management UI, where you can configure querying and clients.

 ![The No-Code Delivery API overview](docs/overview.png)